Importance of a Portfolio/Reel

 These portfolio platforms offer a community of like-minded artists and designers.
 While these platforms are generally not highly customizable, they serve as a valuable promotional tool, by directing employers, curators, and art organizations to your work.
 Consider posting your work to multiple trusted places online.
 Through Adobe, RISD students have access to the RISD School Page on Behance .

 Pro tip: Many RISD graduates maintain a site on a community platform for promotional purposes with a link to their custom website to exploit the benefits of both experiences.
 Consider joining the options listed below.

 Employers and curators are very busy people.
 Their initial review of artist applications is fast-paced, looking for relevant work that meets their needs and rejecting those that are not a good fit.
 This is all the more reason to give reviewers exactly what they’re looking for.

-Always consider the work of the organization to to inform how you curate your own work.
+Always consider the industry you are working in to inform how you curate your own portfolio.
 Display your highest quality and most relevant work to provide the best first impression.
 Pro tip: Less is more!
 Six to twelve pieces can be good enough to earn an interview.
-Remember that last impressions can be as important as first impressions, begin strong and end strong with your best work.

 When showcasing projects in your design portfolio, you may want to consider using a case study approach.
 Displaying projects in a case study format helps to tell the story of the project to the viewer.
 The text that accompanies images can put your work into context and make it more compelling.
 Incorporating case studies into your portfolio helps give potential clients or employers a glimpse into how you work, and what you’re creative problem solving process looks like.
 Consider adding information related to background/context, project goals, key parts of the design process, and positive results or impacts to some of your projects.